-Compassionate Communities began in Australia and is now a global movement that encourages our whole community to be involved in supporting people, their families and carers at the end of life.
+Compassionate Communities is a global movement that encourages our whole community to be involved in supporting people, their families and carers through serious illness or at the end of life.

 I belong to a community where everyone recognises we all have a part to play in supporting each other during life’s toughest experiences, especially during times of hardship, illness, loneliness, death and grief.

 We are all touched by these challenges at some point in our lives.